SadRobotChannel/af/index.md

 excerpt: "We list best cryptocurrency faucets sites."
 ---

-Cryptocurrency faucets are reward systems in the form of a website or an app that dispense free coins.
+Cryptocurrency faucets are reward systems in a form of a website or an app that dispense free coins.
 Visitors can claim bitcoin satoshi or other types of coins in exchange for completing a captcha or tasks described by the websites.
 Here is the list of the best faucet sites.

 ## Features